 1).
 Update Your Expense Policy

-In our blog post, Is it Time for Your Company to Draft an Expense Policy?, we discussed supporting your standardized procedures with things like a schedule and a list of qualified expenses.
+If you haven’t yet, now is the time to create an expense policy.
+Support your standardized procedures with things like a schedule and a list of qualified expenses.
 Revise these lists to further curb spending in unpredictable financial climates.

 2).
 Transparency with/Educate Your Team